What I’ve learned about the good, the bad, and the ugly Annuities

 - This is a lengthy article, so be patient if you want to learn more.

-Let me start with introduction to annuities made by S. McDonald from the Oxford Club.
+Let me start with an introduction to annuities made by S. McDonald from the Oxford Club.
 While I like his articles related to retirement, I don’t like the cost of his offered services but this is another topic.
 This is when he got it straight:

 “Down here in the retirement belt, we have these annoying things called hurricanes.
 They pop up between June and November and cause all kinds of problems.